gorango/flowcraft/docs/api-reference/fn.md

 ### Returns

-- `ContextTransform`: A single function that applies all transformations.
+- `ContextTransform`: A single async function that applies all transformations.